1

 Global Obstetrics Billing

-The global obstetrics (OB) code must be billed whenever one (1) practitioner or practitioners of the same group provide all components of the members obstetrical care, including four (4) or more prenatal visits, labor and delivery and postpartum care.
+The global obstetrics (OB) code must be billed whenever one (1) practitioner or practitioners of the same group provide all three (3) components of the member's obstetrical care, including prenatal care (four [4] or more visits), labor and delivery and postpartum care.
 The number of prenatal visits may vary from member to member.
-However, if more than four (4) prenatal visits, labor and delivery and postpartum care are provided, ALL pregnancy related visits (excluding inpatient hospital visits for complications of pregnancy) must be billed under the global OB code.
+However, if more than four (4) prenatal visits, labor and delivery and postpartum care are provided, ALL pregnancy-related visits (excluding inpatient hospital visits for complications of pregnancy) must be billed under the global OB code.

 The date of delivery must be reported when billing these global OB codes.

-The complete global OB CPT codes are identified as:
+The complete global OB Current Procedural Terminology (CPT) codes are identified as:

 • 59400